-Kim Ravnskjaer joined the Department of Biochemistry and Molecular Biology (BMB) in Spring 2015.
-He earned his PhD-degree from the University of Southern Denmark in 2006 and thereafter moved to the Salk Institute for Biological Studies in La Jolla (US).
-At Salk, Kim specialized in the hormonal regulation and dysregulation of hepatic transcriptional processes in Type 2 diabetes.
+Associate Professor Kim Ravnskjaer joined the Department of Biochemistry and Molecular Biology (BMB) as group leader in Spring 2015.
+Kim Ravnskjaer earned his PhD-degree in Biomedicine from the University of Southern Denmark in 2006 and thereafter continued his research at the renowned Salk Institute for Biological Studies (https://www.salk.edu/) in La Jolla (US).
+At the Salk Institute, Kim specialized in the hormonal regulation and dysregulation of hepatic gene expression in Type-2 diabetes.

-Kim Ravnskjaer is member of the Danish Diabetes Academy (DDA), the Danish Biochemical Society, the European Association for the Study of Diabetes (EASD), and is co-founder of the The Research Unit for Functional Genomics and Metabolism.
-Kim is also founding partner of the DNRF Center of Excellence 'ATLAS' (Center for Functional Genomic and Tissue Plasticity).
-The center is a cross-faculty collaboration combining functional genomics, proteomics, preclinical, and clinical studies to investigate the plasticity of hepatic and adipose tissues in metabolic disease.
+Kim Ravnskjaer is co-founder of the The Research Unit for Functional Genomics and Metabolism (https://www.sdu.dk/en/forskning/functional-genomics) and founding partner of the DNRF Center of Excellence 'ATLAS' (Center for Functional Genomic and Tissue Plasticity) (https://www.sdu.dk/en/atlas).
+ATLAS is a cross-faculty collaboration combining functional genomics, proteomics, preclinical, and clinical studies to investigate the plasticity of hepatic and adipose tissues in metabolic disease.

 Head of research: Associate Professor, PhD Kim Ravnskjær

 A complete list of publications by Kim Ravnskjær can be found here.